glitchdefi/gex-smartcontract/README.md

 # Glitch Decentralized Exchange - GEX
-This repo includes core and peripheral contracts of the GEX
+This repo includes core and peripheral contracts of the GEX.

+## Note
+Please make sure that `FEE_TO` and `FEE_TO_SETTER` is an Externally Owned Account or a Multisig Account that support receiving the native token and be able to call abitrary smart contract methods:
+- The `FEE_TO_SETTER` is used to change the `FEE_TO` address.
+- The `FEE_TO` is the address that receives the protocol fee and also be used to collect dust native token (if any).
+(Due to the minimum transferring constant of the blockchain protocol, dust native token is locked in the router contract instead of sending back to the liquidity prodiver)

 ## Requirements
 + node >= v14.